jackpopp/bundler/README.md

 }
 ```

 Next create a bundler function that accepts arguments for an entry point and out file, we'll need to create variables for the root path, the inital module and the out file.
-We'll created these paths based on the current working directory by using the global process object.
+We'll create these paths based on the current working directory by using the global process object.
 We'll also run the bundler initalisation and log out paths in the bundler to make sure everything look right.

 ```javascript
 function bundler(entryPoint, out) {